dotnet/arcade/Documentation/UnifiedBuild/UB-Roadmap.md

     GA: milestone, net8-ga, 2023-11-14, 0
     Holiday Break - VB PoCs done: milestone, holiday, 2023-12-25, 0
     %% delta between Holiday and P1 is 7w
+    %% the release dates are all 14th so that the task lengths can be expressed in whole weeks and still match the preview points
     P1 - Confidence Point in PoC: milestone, net9-p1, 2024-02-14, 0
     P2: milestone, net9-p2, 2024-03-14, 0
     P3 - Productize PoC: milestone, net9-p3, 2024-04-14, 0